-What is Buy Now, Pay Later (BNPL) and what does it mean for Lenders and Merchants?
+What is Buy Now, Pay Later (BNPL) and what does it mean for Merchants?

 Buy Now, Pay Later (BNPL) is the name commonly given to a variety of short-term, interest-free loans offered by retailers at the point of purchase.
 Buy Now, Pay Later is also sometimes called Shop Now, Pay Later, 0% interest-free credit, checkout finance, retail finance or point-of-sale finance.